-The Production Services team, as part of the Fabric of Capacity Services (FoCaS), maintains services essential to delivering science on the Open Science Grid.
+The Production Services team, as part of the Fabric of Capacity Services (FoCaS), maintains services essential to delivering science using OSG Consortium resources.
 The Compute Management services allow for sharing of computing resources, provisioning pools of computing resources, job execution management.
 Data Management services provide for serving and pre-placing data in support of workflows.
 Additionally, services such as identity management, monitoring, and accounting enhance and secure the fabric.

 The compute management services allow the science and engineering community to turn the raw computing capacity found in clusters across the nation’s universities and labs into effective capacity for science.